manuel-rubio/sitemap/README.md

 If [available in Hex](https://hex.pm/docs/publish), the package can be installed as:

-  1. Add sitemap to your list of dependencies in `mix.exs`:
+  1. Add the sitemap library to your list of dependencies in `mix.exs`:

   ```elixir
   def deps do